 U.S. Leads Anti-Corruption Efforts at the OECD

-President Obama has called the struggle against corruption “one of the great struggles of our time.”
+President Obama has called the fight against corruption “one of the great struggles of our time.”
 The costs of corruption are immeasurable – injustice, misallocation of resources, economic decay.
 Corruption affects a staggering number of livelihoods and lives and erodes the faith of citizens in their governments and in the rule of law.
+The United States views corruption as a growing threat to the national security of our country and allies around the world.

-For years, the United States has led the fight against corruption.
-In 1977, it passed the Foreign Corrupt Practices Act, domestic legislation which prohibits Americans from bribing foreign officials.
-To level the playing field, the United States sought to create a “race to the top” by encouraging other OECD countries to adopt legislation similar to its own law.
-The OECD Anti-Bribery Convention was signed in 1997 and took effect in 1999, becoming what Transparency International calls “the gold standard” in the fight against corruption.
+For years, the United States has led the fight against international bribery.
+In 1977, it passed the Foreign Corrupt Practices Act, domestic legislation which prohibits Americans and other persons and businesses that fall under the jurisdiction of the law from bribing foreign officials in order to obtain or retain business.
+To level the playing field, the United States sought to create a “race to the top” by encouraging other OECD countries to criminalize such bribery.
+The Anti-Bribery Convention was signed in 1997 and took effect in 1999, becoming what Transparency International calls “the gold standard” in the fight against corruption.
+In 2009, on the 10th anniversary of the Convention’s entry into force, the OECD Council adopted the “Recommendation for Further Combating Bribery of Foreign Public Officials” and released “Good Practice Guidance” to enhance the prevention and detection of foreign bribery and strengthen company compliance programs.

-The OECD Anti-Bribery Convention is the first and only anti-corruption instrument that focuses on the “supply side” of the bribery equation.
-The convention currently boasts 38 signatories including all OECD member countries as well as non-members such as Argentina, Brazil, Bulgaria and South Africa.
-Other non-members, like China and India, have taken steps to bring their rules and regulations closer to the OECD’s internationally-recognized standards.
-Signatories bind themselves to criminalizing foreign bribery, monitoring enforcement and participating in a rigorous peer review process.
-All new members to the OECD are required to accede to the Anti-Bribery Convention.
+The Anti-Bribery Convention is the first and only anti-bribery instrument that focuses only on the “supply side” of the bribery equation.
+The Convention currently has 41 Parties including all OECD member countries as well as Argentina, Brazil, Bulgaria, Colombia, Latvia, Russia and South Africa.
+Parties are obligated to enact laws criminalizing foreign bribery and participate in a rigorous peer review process.

 Additional Anti-Corruption Work at the OECD: